top of page

 Hissing: Inhale deeply and exhale slowly while making a sustained "sss" sound.
 Gradually increase the length of the exhalation.
 This is excellent for developing breath support.

-Sitting or Standing Back Breathing: This exercise involves sitting or standing with a straight back, inhaling deeply, and then slowly exhaling, feeling the expansion and contraction of the back muscles.
+Sitting or Standing Back Breathing: This exercise involves sitting or standing with a straight back.
+Inhale deeply, and then slowly exhale, feeling the expansion and contraction of the back muscles.

 Sustained Note Exercises: Sing a sustained note on a comfortable pitch, focusing on maintaining a consistent airflow and preventing the sound from cracking or wavering.
 Gradually increase the length of the sustained note.